javierarce/javier.computer/content/_movies/once-upon-a-time-in-hollywood.md

 ---
-title: "Once Upon a Time… in Hollywood"
+title: "Once Upon a Time... in Hollywood"
 year: 2019
 rating: 4
 stars: "★★★★"